CommissionerGordon/Scheduler/docs/index.md

 * Maven

 ###Java
 We chose Java as our primary programming language because of Java's powerful code-once run everywhere mentality.
-We also chose Java to take advantage of the JavaFX library, which is a library included in the Java Development Kit (JDK) that aids in the creation of graphical user interfaces (GUI).
+We also chose Java to take advantage of the JavaFX library, which is a library included in the Java Development Kit that aids in the creation of graphical user interfaces.

 If you'd like to learn more about Java, click [here](https://www.java.com/en/about/).